The Channeling Rules

 2 - Move a Druid Token Link to heading

-The player places Energy Cubes on cards along the chosen Leyline Path for this turn.
+Starting with the Druid Token the player just moved and ending with the player’s second Druid Token, the player places Energy Cubes on cards along the Leyline Path for this turn.

-• 3 Cubes are placed on the Magic Circle Card that has the Druid Token that moved this turn.
+- 3 Cubes are placed on the Magic Circle Card that has the Druid Token that moved this turn.

-• 2 Cubes are placed on the Magic Circle Card with the Druid Token that was stationary this turn.
+- 2 Cubes are placed on the Magic Circle Card with the Druid Token that was stationary this turn.

-• 1 Cube is placed on each additional Magic Circle Card along the chosen Leyline Path.
+- 1 Cube is placed on each additional Magic Circle Card along the chosen Leyline Path.

-5 - Remove Energy Cubes on Magic Circle Cards along the chosen Leyline Path Link to heading
+4 - Remove Energy Cubes on Magic Circle Cards along the chosen Leyline Path Link to heading

 The player removes Energy Cubes from a Magic Circle Card if there are Energy Cubes of both colors on it.
 Remove one Light and one Dark Energy Cube from the card, repeating the process until there are only Energy Cubes of a single color remaining on the card.

-6 - Acquire Magic Circle Cards for Splendor Link to heading
+5 - Acquire Magic Circle Cards for Splendor Link to heading

 Any Magic Circle Cards that have a number of Energy Cubes of that player’s color equal to or greater than its Vigor value are removed from the grid and placed in front of that player.
+The cards are then replaced in the order the acquiring player chooses, with cards from the Magic Circle Card Deck.
+The player then places a number of Energy Cubes equal to the Magic Carcle Card’s Vigor value back into their supply, keeping the rest as Overchanneling Cubes.

-7 - Check for Endgame Link to heading
+6 - Check for Endgame Link to heading

 Play continues until one player acquires at least seven Magic Circle Cards.
 This triggers the end of the game; the other player gets one additional turn, and then the game ends.
 Whoever has the most Splendor from acquiring Magic Circle Cards after taking into account Overchanneling Cubes wins the game.
+In case of a tie…

-• If there is still a tie, whoever went second wins.
+- If there is still a tie, whoever went second wins.

 Game Terms Link to heading

-• only moves horizontally and vertically, NOT diagonally.
+- Only moves horizontally and vertically, NOT diagonally.

-• connects the player’s two Druid Tokens.
+- Connects the player’s two Druid Tokens.

-When channeling Energy Cubes along a Leyline Path, the Magic Circle Cards with Druid Tokens will receive additional Energy Cubes, which may lead to Overchanneling.
+When channeling Energy Cubes along a Leyline Path, the Magic Circle Cards with Druid Tokens receive additional Energy Cubes, which may lead to Overchanneling.

 Credits Link to heading